Belgium Consumer Confidence Improves Further

 The consumer confidence indicator rose to -11 in June from -13 in the previous month.

-Consumers' opinion on the general economic situation of the country in the next twelve months improved in May, with the corresponding index rising from -35 in April to -31.
+Consumers' opinion on the general economic situation of the country in the next twelve months improved in June, with the corresponding index rising from May's -35 to -31.

 The index measuring households' financial situation over the next year rose marginally to -8 from -9.
 The saving expectations index also strengthened from 4 to 7.